ryansereno/ryansereno.github.io/markdown/about.md

 ---

-I used to be an organic/ analytical chemist, and started building software for my lab.
+Professionally, I'm an organic chemist and software engineer.

-Now I build software mostly because it's too expensive to have a fully stocked wet lab in my house.
+Now I mostly just build software, because it's impractical to have a fully stocked wet lab in my house.

 I'm primarily interested in proteomics/ enzymology, machine learning, language modeling, hardware, and robotics.